Probate Q&A Series

 1. Checking Your Estate Status

-Follow these steps to get real-time information about the estate:
+Follow these steps to get information about the estate:

 • Contact the Clerk of Superior Court.
 Call or visit the clerk’s office.
 Provide the decedent’s full name and date of death.
-Ask for the estate’s docket number and recent filings.
+Ask for the estate file number and recent filings.

 • Review Docket Entries.
-Look for key documents: petition for probate, letters of appointment, inventory, accountings, and motions.
+Look for key documents: application or petition for probate, letters testamentary or letters of administration, inventory, accountings, and motions.

 • Request Certified Copies.
 If you need formal copies, ask the clerk for a copy request form and pay the fee.
 Certified documents carry the court’s seal.